marshallrbaldwin/CO2-Profile-Tools/README.md

 This repository contains two python scripts: FlightData.py and mavlogdump.py.
 The mavlogdump.py script does not need to be used by the user.
-It does however need to be in the same directory (folder) as the FlightData.py if .BIN files will be converted.
+It does however need to be in the same directory (folder) as the FlightData.py script if .BIN files will be converted.

 ## Flight Data class